- Free State & Northern Cape

 Western Cape Branch Committee

-Western Cape Branch: Marélie Botha
+Western Cape Branch Chair: Marélie Botha

 Marélie Botha holds a B. Sc.
-Honours Degree in Geography and Environmental Management from the North West University and is a result-driven, Environmental Assessment Practitioner with a wealth of experience in technical, theoretical, and practical aspects of environmental management, which was gained over the past 13-years.
+Honours Degree in Geography and Environmental Management from the North West University and is a result-driven, Environmental Assessment Practitioner with a wealth of experience in technical, theoretical, and practical aspects of environmental management, which was gained over the past 14-years.
 With well over 100 successful reviews and Environmental Impact Assessments (EIAs) under her belt, Marélie has developed a strong expertise in the development of large scale solar photovoltaic (PV) facilities across South Africa.
 She maintains an impressive 100% approval rate for her EIAs, demonstrating her exceptional competence in the field.

 As Director and Project Manager of Blue Crane Environmental, Marélie is responsible for the successful delivery of projects from start to finish, including project management, overseeing the project team’s execution of tasks, budget and timeframe management, and maintaining strong relationships with clients.
 She has a pragmatic approach to problem-solving and is dedicated to achieving project objectives efficiently and effectively.

-Western Cape Branch: Janet Ebersohn
+Western Cape Branch DEA&DP Liaison: Janet Ebersohn

 Janet Ebersohn is the Managing Director of Eco Route Environmental Consultancy, founded in the year 2000 by Dr. Colleen Ebersohn.
 Janet has grown Eco Route for the past 8 years, which now operates across the Garden Route and into the Eastern Cape.
 Janet has completed various Environmental Impact Assessments, Environmental Management Programmes, Social Impact Assessment reports, amongst many others.
 She has worked on the assessment of goods and services that wetlands provide, thereby aiding informed planning and decision making.
 She has a BSc.
 Hons in Environmental Management from University of South Africa, and further certificates in Wetland Delineation and Flood Line Determination.